Here's a beautiful cross, with an even more beautiful message attached to it.

 But its use is not confined to history.
 It is as relevant today as it has always been, and on this page we're including a little challenge for you to write the next chapter of the story of this cross.

-This is basically a Tau; a favourite cross shape for St. Francis (c.1181-1226).
-These photos were kindly sent to us by its owner, Ellie Fontaine Quinn.
+This is a Tau; a favourite cross shape for St. Francis (c.1181-1226), kindly sent to us by its owner, Ellie Fontaine Quinn.

-If you click the photo on the left, you will clearly see at the top a sun and a moon, between which is the face of God, radiating a brilliant light.1
+If you click the upper-left photo you will clearly see at the top a sun and a moon, between which is the face of God, radiating a brilliant light.

 There are also stars and beneath them is a dove, a lamb, flames, water, a fish, and at the bottom are grapes, a sunflower and an apple.
 The entire piece shows the glorification of the Creator, His creations, life and death.